UNIVERSITY OF WISCONSIN River Falls

 You can also call and ask to speak to a counselor if you are unsure about whether you should come in for an appointment or not.
 If you would like more assistance or counseling, please contact Counseling Services at 715-425-3884.

 Mayo Clinic: Adjustment Disorders

 International Student: Study in the USA: Resources for international students

 Virtual Pamphlet Collection (topics compiled from top college counseling centers)

-Page reviewed August 2012 by Mark Huttemier, MA, LPC.
-Personal Counselor in Student Health and Counseling at University of Wisconsin – River Falls
+Page reviewed Summer 2016 by Mark Huttemier, MA, LPC - Personal Counselor in Student Health and Counseling at University of Wisconsin – River Falls